corey-howard/gymnazium/README.md

     * To use JQuery

 * Python:
-    * To import and use Flask and various functions, including jinja templating.
+    * To import and use Django and various functions, including jinja templating and implementing CRUD funtionality

 ### Libraries and Frameworks

-* Materialize v1.0.0:
+* Bootstrap v4.4.1:
-    * Used for CSS shortcuts such as; Navbar, Cards, Forms, etc.
+    * Used for CSS shortcuts such as; Navbar, Cards, Forms and styling, etc.

 * JQuery:
     * JQuery used for javascript functions as it is simple to use and reduces the amount of code needed.
     Used for the mobile sidenav, collapsable sections and the floating action button.

-* Flask:
+* MYSQLite:
-    * Used Flask as it is a useful library that has an extensive category of Python functions for use.
+    * Used as a development database.

+* Postgres:
+    * Database used for deployed version of the site.

+* AWS:
+    * Amazon Web Services to hold and store all the media used for the site

 * Google Fonts:
     * Used to change from default Fonts.